zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

 discover_wait
-  Boolean that controls whether to wait for completion of the FCP discovery for ``state=discover``.
+  Boolean that controls whether to wait for completion of the FCP discovery for \ :literal:`state=discover`\ .

   | **required**: False
   | **type**: bool

 discover_timeout
-  Timeout in seconds for how long to wait for completion of the FCP discovery for ``state=discover``.
+  Timeout in seconds for how long to wait for completion of the FCP discovery for \ :literal:`state=discover`\ .

   | **required**: False
   | **type**: int